Eczema In Children

-If the itch just won’t go away – distraction can be really effective, especially if it involves both hands.
-Watch your child and work out if there is a time when they more likely to scratch.
-This will often be when they are tired, slightly bored in the car, or pre-occupied watching the TV.
-Armed with this knowledge you should be able to come up with a strategy to help them.
-Fiddly toys like Lego, tangle toys and even a Rubik cube are great for keeping hands busy.
+If the itch just won’t go away, distraction can be really effective – especially if it involves both hands.
+Watch your child and work out if there is a time when they are more likely to scratch.
+This will often be when they are tired, slightly bored in the car, or preoccupied watching the TV.
+Armed with this knowledge, you should be able to come up with a strategy to help them.
+Fiddly toys like Lego, tangle toys, and even a Rubik cube are great for keeping hands busy.
 We have found that character action figures are great at keeping our son’s hands out of mischief while he watches the TV.
 We also have some great games on our mobile phones to keep his scratchy fingers occupied when we are out and about.

 A lot of kids scratch without being aware of it.
-In these cases, sticker charts are a great way to help children become aware of when they are scratching.
+In these cases, sticker charts are a great way to help young children become aware of when they are scratching.
 It also gives you a chance to reward your child for the major, but largely hidden, the achievement of stopping themselves from scratching.
 Our free printable reward chart and stickers include some useful guidance and top tips for helping kids to break the scratching habit before it becomes ingrained.

-If scratching is inevitable you’ll need to keep fingers nails clean and short to minimise the damage and risk of infection.
-It may also be necessary to cover the hands of children who can’t stop themselves from scratching when their hands aren’t occupied or they are asleep.
-The unique double-layer mitts of ScratchSleeves minimise the damage caused by scratching, while the cool silk outer mitt is calming on the skin.
+If scratching is inevitable, you’ll need to keep fingers nails clean and short to minimise the damage and risk of infection.
+It may also be necessary to cover the hands of young children who can’t stop themselves from scratching when their hands aren’t occupied or they are asleep.
+The unique double-layer mitts by ScratchSleeves minimise the damage caused by scratching, while the cool silk outer mitt is calming on the dry skin.
 The loose-fitting sleeve design ensures that the mitts not only stay but avoids any irritation of sore areas on hands and wrists that can occur when wearing other eczema gloves.
 See more on how ScratchSleeves work.